ohanaexperience/Ohana/README.md

-# Welcome to whatever this is 👋
+# Welcome to the long and complicated journey that has become Ohana 👋

-## Get started

-1. Due to problems with Stripe, there are 2 versions.  iOS uses expo52 and Android uses expo53.
-Do not change this.
-It was a nightmare.
+Android Oauth Client is managed in Firebase (firebase needed to generate google-services.json) iOS Oauth Client in Google Cloud Console

+EAS uses the Ohana gmail account
+Firebase uses _@ohana.world account (and is linked to Google Cloud Console)